Dispersed Camping: What It Is and Where Can You Do It?

 Campers legs sticking out of tent with views of mountains

-No matter how beautiful your surroundings, you’ll need to move camp at least every 2 weeks.
+No matter how beautiful your surroundings are, you’ll need to move camp at least every 2 weeks.

-For example, areas that aren’t managed by parks or campgrounds are more prone to trees falling and at risk from wildfires and flash flooding.
-To avoid these dangers, don’t set up camp under dying or dead trees, camp away from creek beds, arroyos, and streams, practice campfire safety, and check wildfire forecasts regularly.
+The main dangers of dispersed camping in areas not managed by parks or in established campgrounds are the risk of trees falling and events such as wildfires or flash flooding.
+To mitigate these dangers, avoid camping under dying or dead trees, camp away from creek beds, arroyos, and streams, practice campfire safety, and regularly check wildfire forecasts.

 Wildlife encounters aren’t unique to dispersed camping but are more likely the further out you go.
 If you are traveling in bear or big cat country, plan accordingly and take the necessary safety precautions, including a bear canister and bear spray.
 Learn how to be big cat and bear aware in our guides on mountain lion and bear safety.